Joe Thein: déi Konservativ (The Conservatives)

-On 21 March 2017 he founded a new political party in Luxembourg called déi Konservativ ("The Conservatives"), added by "d'Fräiheetspartei" (en. ("Freedomparty") as name suffix in November, 2021 of which he is the current chairman.
-On 10 April he was elected to his political office at the extraordinary national congress of the party, and re-elected with all voices at the annual national congress on 7 January 2018 and confirmed since then.
+On 21 March 2017, he founded a new political party in Luxembourg called déi Konservativ ("The Conservatives"), adding "d'Fräiheetspartei" (en. ("Freedomparty") as a name suffix in November 2021; he remains the party's chairman.
+On 10 April, he was elected to his political office at the extraordinary national congress of the party, and re-elected with all votes at the annual national congress on 7 January 2018 and confirmed since then.

 In the local elections held on 9 October 2017 his party ran with a list in the municipality of Pétange, with Thein as head of list, obtaining 2.40% as a party result, with a personal vote of 550 voices (66 list voices).

 On 29 January 2018 he was elected by the municipality council into the commission of integration for the political term 2017/2023.

 In the Luxembourg General election held on 14 October 2018 his party ran with a list in the south, with Thein as head of list, obtaining 0.52% as party result, with a personal vote of 1,426 voices (266 list voices) placing him first on the list.

 In the European Election held on 26 May 2019 his party ran with a list in the South, with Thein as head of list, obtaining 0.53% as party result, with a personal vote of 1,957 voices.

-In the local elections held on 11 June 2023 his party déi Konservativ – d'Fräiheetspartei ran with a list, with Thein as head of list, in two municipalities and obtaining 1,81 % (2.278 list voices) in Pétange as well as 1,96 % (3.283 list voices) in Differdange.
+In the local elections held on 11 June 2023 his party déi Konservativ – d'Fräiheetspartei ran with a list, with Thein as head of list, in two municipalities and obtained 1,81% (2.278 list voices) in Pétange as well as 1,96% (3.283 list voices) in Differdange.

-In the Luxembourg General election held on 8 October 2023, he is head candidate of the list for the South, whose party is running in both districts North and South of the country.
+In the Luxembourg General election held on 8 October 2023, he was the head candidate of the list for the South, whose party is running in both districts North and South of the country.

-Thein stood for election to the European Parliament in June 2024 but failed to win a seat, with only a low 1,899 votes cast in his favor, and coming 63rd out of 81 candidates.
+Thein stood for election to the European Parliament in June 2024 but failed to win a seat, with only a low 1,899 votes cast in his favor, coming 63rd out of 81 candidates.